Dive in! Get exclusive updates from us when you subscribe to Aquarium emails.

 Areas of Expertise: Ichthyology, Field Biology, Cave Biology

-Bernie joined the TNACI staff in May 2012 after 25 years at the University of Alabama, where he managed a museum collection of 1 million specimens of preserved fishes from all around the world.
-Though his studies of fishes and other aquatic organisms have taken him around the United States, Mexico, and Central Asia, his particular expertise is surveying and monitoring threatened and endangered species from aquatic systems in the Southeast, in part to help evaluate the effectiveness of conservation programs.
-He currently teaches weekend courses at the University of Alabama Gadsden Campus and on the main campus in Tuscaloosa every summer.
-He serves on multiple USFWS Recovery Teams/Groups for endangered and threatened species.
+Though his studies of freshwater fishes and other aquatic organisms have taken him around the U.S., Mexico, and Central Asia, his particular expertise is surveying and monitoring threatened and endangered species from aquatic systems in the Southeast, in part to help evaluate the effectiveness of conservation programs.

 Dr. Bernie caving